 However, Millar redeemed himself later in the race, after winning one of the most mountainous stages in Tour history, which took riders over the Aubisque, Tourmalet, Aspin, and Peyresourde – beating Pedro Delgado by six-seconds.

-Millar, again found solace in winning a stage in the Tour de Romandie and claiming the Mountains Competition.
-He also celebrated with a stage victory in the Grand Prix du Midi Libre and finishing fourth overall.
+Millar again found solace in winning a stage in the Tour de Romandie and claiming the Mountains Competition.
+He also celebrated with a stage victory in the Grand Prix du Midi Libre and finished fourth overall.

 This not only netted him the stage honors, but also earned him the King of the Mountains Polka Dot jersey – making it the first time an English speaking rider won the coveted jersey.

 Millar later achieved his best finish in the UCI World Championship Road Race in 1984, finishing in sixth place, while Claude Criquielion, Claudio Corti and Steve Bauer took the podium in Barcelona.

 1985 marked the first time the Vuelta a España was held as the first of the three Grand Tours, wherein Millar took over the race lead on stage ten.
 He held the lead going into what has become one of the most contentious days in cycling history.

 Millar started the stage just ten seconds ahead of Francisco Rodríguez with Spain’s Pello Ruiz Cabestany a further 65-seconds behind in third place.
 With only one stage remaining, the Briton told the press, “I just have to stick to Pacho Rodríguez’s wheel and it’s done.”